evgeniy-logvinov/shop-spa-admin-vue-ssr/README.md

 > For a more complete framework based on similar technologies, consider [Nuxt](https://nuxtjs.org/).
 > If you are looking for something more nuts-and-bolts, and/or are interested in the additional [features](#features)
 > offered, then you came to the right place.
+> Please use npm install with admin root if you have any problems.

 ## When to use this